AutolootDY/TESY1/README.md

   - Backtest the strategy on in-sample historical data.
 - **Performance Metrics:**
   - Evaluate using measures such as Sharpe Ratio, Maximum Drawdown, Profit Factor, Win Rate, and Expectancy.
-  - Additionally, assess execution efficiency by analyzing slippage and fill rates.

 ### 4. Risk Management
 - **Transaction Costs:**